March 2024

 Article XVIII– Authority of Officers and Committee Members

-The successive officers and committee members of this congregation have no more power in this congregation than is given to them and have it only so far and so long as they are commissioned with it by this congregation.
-The instructions given them by the congregation may at any time be altered or abolished by proper resolution of the congregation.
+The successive officers and committee members of this Voter’s Assembly have no more power in this Voter’s Assembly than is given to them and have it only so far and so long as they are commissioned with it by the Voter’s Assembly.
+The instructions given them by the Voter’s Assembly may at any time be altered or abolished by proper resolution of the Voter’s Assembly.

 Article XIX– Nominations and Elections